Skip to Site Header Skip to Main Content Skip to Footer

 These flashes can start during perimenopause, continue through menopause and postmenopause, and even persist indefinitely.
 Hot flashes result from an imbalance in the hormones that regulate body temperature.
 They can bring on perspiration, also known as night sweats.

-Treatments can involve medications, non-hormonal therapies, or life alterations.
+Thankfully, there are treatments to relieve these symptoms that can involve medications, non-hormonal therapies, or life alterations.

 Hot Flash Statistic: More than 80% of women experience hot flashes during menopause.
 [1]